alanwflood/Alan-Learns-Algorithms/Binary Trees.md

 Every node has 0, 1 or 2 children (Thus Binary)
 Child nodes are referred to as left or right child.

-A B Tree is **not** cyclical, you can only have a path fo downards to a node from the root node.
+A B-Tree is **not** cyclical, you can only have a path downards to a node from the root node.
-A binary tree can only have **at most 2 child nodes per node**, it it's more it is not a valid binary tree.
+A Binary tree can only have **at most 2 child nodes per node**, if it's more it is not a valid binary tree.

 They consist of roots, nodes, edges and leaves among other terminology.